bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 - **ACCOMPLICE** - co-assignee identifier;
 - **AUDITOR** - auditor identifier;
 - **DEPENDS_ON** - identifier of the previous task;
-- **ONLY_ROOT_TASKS** - only tasks that are not sub-tasks (root tasks), as well as sub-tasks of the parent task to which the current user does not have access (Y\|N).
+- **ONLY_ROOT_TASKS** - only tasks that are not sub-tasks (root tasks), as well as sub-tasks of the parent task, to which the current user does not have access (Y\|N).
 - **STAGE_ID** - stage;
 - **UF_CRM_TASK** - CRM entities;

-Before the filter field name, the type of filtering can be specified:
+Before the name of the filter field, the type of filtering can be specified:
 - "!" - not equal
 - "<" - less than
 - "<=" - less than or equal to